 … he humbled himself, / becoming obedient to the point of death, / even death on a cross.

 The Roman Missal is the book from which Father offers most of the prayers at Holy Mass.
-During the Liturgy of the Eucharist, it rests upon the altar of sacrifice.
+During most of Holy Mass, it rests upon the altar of sacrifice.
 Within this book, in the header for the Fifth Sunday of Lent, it states: “In the Dioceses of the United States, the practice of covering crosses and images throughout the church from this Sunday may be observed.”